Baillieu Myer

 Sidney Baillieu Myer AC (11 January 1926 – 22 January 2022), also known as Bails Myer, was an Australian businessman and philanthropist.
 A member of the Myer family retailing dynasty, he was the son of Sidney and Merlyn Myer.
 He joined his family's company, the Myer Emporium, in 1949 and became its chairman in 1983.
-He oversaw its merger with GJ Coles & Coy to create Coles Myer and retired from business in 1994.
+He oversaw its merger with GJ Coles & Company to create Coles Myer and retired from business in 1994.
 In his later life, Myer was involved with philanthropic, scientific and arts organisations.

 Early life and education

 Myer was born on 11 January 1926 in San Francisco, California.
 He was one of four children of Sidney Myer, who founded the Australian department store chain Myer in 1900, and Merlyn Myer (née Baillieu).
 Because Sidney Myer's divorce from his first wife was not recognised under Australian law, his second wife, Merlyn, travelled to San Francisco for the birth of each of her four children so that they would be considered legitimate.
 Baillieu had an older brother, Ken, and two sisters, Neilma and Marigold.
 In 1929, the family moved to Toorak, Victoria, Australia.

 Myer attended Geelong Grammar School where one of his teachers was the historian Manning Clark.
 He served as a sub-lieutenant in the Royal Australian Navy during World War II aboard HMAS Pirie.
-After the war, he studied commerce at the University of Melbourne for one year and then attended Pembroke College at the University of Cambridge where he received a Master of Arts degree in economics.
+After the war, he studied commerce at the University of Melbourne for one year and then attended Pembroke College, Cambridge, where he received a Master of Arts degree in economics.
 He then trained in retail at Macy's in New York and Harrods in London.
 In London, he worked with the speech therapist Lionel Logue to manage his stammer.